Living in Canton: Why this cool, creative neighbourhood is one of the UK’s best places to live

 Canton offers a variety of attractions and amenities:

-- Cardiff City Stadium: Home to Cardiff City FC, with a capacity of 33,316.
+- Cardiff City Stadium: Home of Cardiff City FC, adding to the area’s energetic atmosphere.

 - Capital Shopping Park: A retail park offering a range of shopping options.